What do you think of

 Learning to name and associate the alphabet letters with their accompanying shapes and sounds is a difficult task because the letter symbols are inherently abstract and few of them make their initial primary sound when recited (namely: B, D, J, K, P, T, V, Z).
 The vowels (A, E, I, O, U) are even more complex since reciting their names reflects only their long sounds versus their short sounds.

-Alphabet Anatomy helps to ease this difficult task by introducing a fun, simple rhyme for each capital and lower-case letter that can be easily memorized and recalled to facilitate important letter recognition skills and aide in teaching both reading and handwriting.
+Alphabet Anatomy helps to ease this difficult task by introducing a fun, simple rhyme and illustration for each capital and lower-case letter that can be easily memorized and recalled to facilitate important alphabet knowledge and letter recognition skills and aide in teaching both reading and handwriting.

 Extensive research has continued to prove that children learn best through play.
 Utilizing Alphabet Anatomy’s rhymes is a playful way to engage children and, at the same time, plant the critical early literacy seeds necessary for a full understanding of the alphabet.